Cotalker/documentation/docs/products/corrective_maintenance/cm_overview.md

 :::info
 _For in-depth information, view the workflows that make up the Corrective Maintenance:_
-  - [Notifications](/docs/products/workflows/notifications/overview): Field workers notify failures by filling out a form.
-This initiates the corrective maintenance workflow and alerts corresponding stakeholders.
-Immediately, a supervisor is notified and has the option to either validate or reject the new incident report.
+  - [**Notifications**](/docs/products/workflows/notifications/overview): Field workers notify failures by filling out a form.
+This initiates the _Notifications_ workflow and alerts corresponding stakeholders.
+Supervisors then can either validate or reject the _new incident report_.
-  - [Work Orders](/docs/products/workflows/work_orders/overview): Once the notification is validated, supervisors can create fill out a dynamic work order form that initiates a new workflow.
-The work order is then sent to technical personnel, who can accept or reject the work order.
+  - [**Work Orders**](/docs/products/workflows/work_orders/overview): Once the notification is validated, supervisors can fill out a dynamic work order form that initiates a new workflow.
+The work order is then sent to technical personnel for their approval.
 If accepted, technical personnel evaluate the situation and fill out a quote form for review.
 Once the job is complete, technical personnel send the _close work order_ form.
 A supervisor can then either accept to close the work order or give more indications if not satisfied.
-  - [Quotes](/docs/products/workflows/budget_management/overview): Contractors automatically send quotes to budget managers when filling out the quote form in the _work orders workflow_.
+  - [**Quotes**](/docs/products/workflows/budget_management/overview): Contractors automatically send quotes to budget managers when filling out the quote form in the _work orders workflow_.
 Managers must see if they accept the quote or not.
 :::